-Nearly 700 students contributed 43,361 hours of community service in 2008-09 to earn Lynchburg College a place on the President’s Higher Education Community Service Honor Roll for 2009.
+Nearly 700 students contributed 43,361 hours of community service in 2008-09 to earn University of Lynchburg a place on the President’s Higher Education Community Service Honor Roll for 2009.

 LC, which was also on the honor roll in 2006 and 2008, was one of only 16 colleges and universities in Virginia to make the list.
 In addition, Emory & Henry College received one of the top six presidential awards, while The College of William and Mary made the presidential honor roll with distinction.